parz3val/crud_starlet/README.md

 >> Create, Rename, Update and Delete notes.

 ## To do

-[] Set up a skeleton
+:white_check_mark: Set up a skeleton

-[ ] Set up hooks for the pre commit commands
+:white_check_mark: Set up hooks for the pre commit commands

-[ ] Set up create endpoint for the notes.
+:white_check_mark: Set up create endpoint for the notes.

-[ ] Set up view endpoint for the notes
+:white_check_mark: Set up view endpoint for the notes

-[ ] Edit and update endpoint.
+:white_check_mark: Edit and update endpoint.

+:white_check_mark: Endpoint for the delete and note by ID.